 The Pardee Center Graduate Summer Fellows Program offers graduate students from across Boston University an opportunity for intensive interdisciplinary research and writing on topics aligned with the future-focused research interests of BU’s Frederick S. Pardee Center for the Study of the Longer-Range Future.

-The Pardee Center conducts interdisciplinary, policy-relevant and future-oriented research that can contribute to long-term improvements in the human condition.
-The Center is especially interested in rigorous analysis relating to longer-range human development, and we especially encourage proposals for research that has the potential to identify actions that can be taken today to make our collective global tomorrow better.
+The Pardee Center conducts future-oriented, interdisciplinary, and policy-relevant research that can contribute to long-term improvements in the human condition.
+The Center is especially interested in rigorous analysis relating to longer-range human development.
+We especially encourage proposals for research that has the potential to identify actions that can be taken today to make our collective global tomorrow better.
 More information about Pardee Center research can be found here.

-The program is a 10-week fellowship in the summer that includes a $6,000 stipend, structured interaction with Pardee Center faculty and research fellows, and a collegial atmosphere that fosters peer support and intellectual growth.
-Summer Fellows occupy workspace provided at the Pardee House for the duration of the fellowship while they conduct independent research, and produce a substantive research paper that may be considered for publication by the Pardee Center.
-Fellows participate in Pardee Center activities and special Summer Fellows’ events.
+The 10-week fellowship includes a financial stipend of $6,000, structured interaction with Pardee Center affiliated faculty and research fellows, and a collegial atmosphere that fosters peer support and intellectual growth.
+Summer Fellows conduct independent research and produce a substantive research paper that may be considered for publication by the Pardee Center.
+Fellows are expected to work each Monday through Friday for the duration of the Fellowship and to participate fully in Pardee Center activities and all Summer Fellows events.

-The Summer Fellowships are open to all Boston University graduate students.
-First-year master’s and early to mid-stage doctoral students, including ABDs, are especially encouraged to apply.
-(Students completing degrees in May 2020 are not eligible.)
+The program is open to Boston University graduate students from all Schools and Colleges.
+First-year master’s and early- to mid-stage doctoral students are especially encouraged to apply.
+(Students completing degrees in May 2021 are not eligible.)
 Research proposals that link directly to the student’s own and/or BU faculty’s ongoing research are especially desirable.

 For more information on the Pardee Graduate Summer Fellows program, please read the FAQs or email firstname.lastname@example.org.